 It might be difficult for one or both of you to stick to this, but please do try: it's really important and will benefit you so, so much in the long run.
 If you or your partner want to know more about this part of your plan.

-We would encourage you to work at your own pace and be unafraid to repeat or stay on one module or session for as long as it makes sense for you.
-This will help you imbed the key ideas of each stage and feel comfortable with everything you learn before moving on.
+We would encourage you to work at your own pace and be unafraid to repeat or stay on one session for as long as it makes sense for you.
+This will help you embed the key ideas of each stage and feel comfortable with everything you learn before moving on.
 You can even move back to earlier sessions if you find this helps you, or repeat earlier sessions alongside later ones if that helps supplement them.
 Although some sessions follow on naturally from others, everything is designed to be simple enough for you to move back and forth.

 However, there is no rule when it comes to how long you take to complete this.
 If you find it helpful or meaningful to repeat an area or return to something covered early on, it’s really important that you do this because you are the best judge of what you need to feel good about your sex life.
-Learning to recognise and be open to your needs and what is or isn’t working for you is central to the programme and the science that underpins it, so don’t be afraid to pay close attention to the thoughts and feelings you notice as you work through the programme.
+Learning to recognize and be open to your needs and what is or isn’t working for you is central to the program and the science that underpins it, so don’t be afraid to pay close attention to the thoughts and feelings you notice as you work through the program.